 Please read the following letter from the Rosebud Dormitory where a shipment was delivered:

-NAHA desperately needs cash contributions, but whether or not you send a donation today, please consider shipping your “gently” used items to NAHA (clean adult or children’s clothing, shoes, linens, blankets and medical items like canes and wheelchairs).
+NAHA desperately needs cash contributions, but whether or not you send a donation today, please consider shipping your “gently” used items to NAHA (clean adult or children’s clothing, shoes, linens, blankets and household items).
 Per our auditors, our methodology of valuing clothes (per thrift store values) are $14.72 per pound.
 NAHA will send a tax receipt for clothing donations received.
 If you would like to make a tax-deductible monetary donation, please visit our confidential and secure donation page.

 We’ll put your no-longer-needed items in the hands of Native Americans who will treasure them.
 Please package securely and include your name and address on the inside and outside of the box(es) to insure that you receive a tax receipt for your donation and ship to: